kevinmcareavey/chai-xai/README.md

 - Ruth M.J.
 Byrne.
 [Counterfactuals in Explainable Artificial Intelligence (XAI): Evidence from Human Reasoning](https://www.ijcai.org/proceedings/2019/0876.pdf) In *Proceedings of the 28th International Joint Conference on Artificial Intelligence (IJCAI'19)*, pages 6276-6282, 2019.
 - Tim Miller.
 [Explanation in Artificial Intelligence: Insights from the Social Sciences](https://doi.org/10.1016/j.artint.2018.07.007). *Artificial Intelligence*, 267: 1-38, 2019.
 - Ashraf Abdul, Jo Vermeulen, Danding Wang, Brian Y. Lim, and Mohan Kankanhalli.
 [Trends and trajectories for explainable, accountable and intelligible systems: An HCI research agenda](https://dl.acm.org/doi/10.1145/3173574.3174156).
 In *Proceedings of the 2018 Conference on Human Factors in Computing Systems (CHI'18)*, pages 1-18, 2018.
+- Tim Miller, Piers Howe, and Liz Sonenberg.
+[Explainable AI: Beware of inmates running the asylum](https://arxiv.org/abs/1712.00547).
+In *Proceedings of the 1st IJCAI Workshop on Explainable AI (XAI'17)*, 2017.
 - Bryce Goodman and Seth Flaxman.
 [European Union regulations on algorithmic decision-making and a "right to explanation"](https://doi.org/10.1609/aimag.v38i3.2741)." *AI magazine*, 38(3): 50-57, 2017.

 ### Applications